rollerworks/search-docs/searching_in_practice.rst

 Lets analyze this result a bit further.

-The first and second rows match because the user is a female, the second subgroup does not match but as subgroups are OR'ed this is no problem.
+The first and second rows match because the user is a female, the second subgroup does not match but as subgroups are OR'ed this is not a problem.

-The last row matches because first subgroup matches, the user is an admin and is disabled, the second subgroup does not match and so is ignored.
+The last row matches because the first subgroup matches, the user is an admin and is disabled, the second subgroup does not match and therefor is ignored.

 .. caution::

-    Note that we used two subgroups, if we the placed either of the fields in the root of the condition like ``gender: female; (is_admin: t; enabled: f);`` We would have gotten a completely different result.
-The first subgroup must match as subgroups are only OR'ed to each other.
+    Note that we used two subgroups, if we the placed either of the fields in the root of the condition like ``gender: female; (is_admin: t; enabled: f)``.

+    We would have gotten a completely different result.
+The first subgroup must match as subgroups are *only OR'ed to each other*.

     So in practice using ``gender: female; (is_admin: t; enabled: f);`` is the same as using ``gender: female; is_admin: t; enabled: f;``